jundsp/VAE-BSS/README.md

 Either program will first download the MNIST data and prepare it as training and testing datasets.
 The datasets are saved in a directory that will be recalled for subsequent use.

-*The dataset of audio spectrograms and the larger model for separating their mixtures will be available here soon.*
+*The larger dataset of audio spectrograms and the models for separating their mixtures will be made available on my website.*